The number one thing you need to know before going out to metal detect anywhere, GET PERMISSION.

 Metal Detecting Laws by State

-After researching this topic, I have decided that it is just way too big and require much upkeep and constant research.
+After researching this topic, I have decided that it is just way too big and requires much upkeep and constant research.
 Many people out there have tried to put the information about each state’s laws on their website.
 That information was put out there when they built their site back in the early 90s and is now severely outdated.

 I was initially thinking the same thing; I could just put up the current laws per state and a disclaimer to do your research for your state.
 Why would I put a disclaimer for old state metal detecting laws when you need to do your research anyway?